Nicole Duxbury | April 2, 2018

 Many well-known celebrities, activists and politicians, artists, and sports figures adhere to vegan or vegetarian diets.
 Famous vegans include singers Carrie Underwood and Erykah Badu, Olympic sprinter Carl Lewis, actor and musician Jared Leto, and civil rights activist Cesar Chavez.
 Among vegetarians, there is Coldplay singer Chris Martin, comedian Ellen DeGeneres, Indian independence leader Mohandas Gandhi, and actors Natalie Portman and Peter Dinklage.

 Vegan and vegetarian diets are beneficial to humans, animals, and the environment.
 They’re also nutritionally sound; eating more fruits and vegetables, as well as whole grains and legumes, generously increases a person’s daily dose of healthy vitamins, protein, and fiber.

-That said, there’s a lot to consider when mulling over either one of these diets.
+That said, there’s a lot to consider when making a decision regarding either one of these diets.
 For one, veganism is very restrictive.
 While protein and iron can be otherwise sourced, vitamin B12, usually found in animal products, is harder to get.
 B12 is important for the way the body functions: it helps in the production of healthy red blood cells that carry oxygen around the body.